 3. Robust analytics & intelligence powers better decisions

-Azure enables you to bring strategic decision-making into your business through its many AI and analytics products, designed for both data science professionals and BI analysts.
+Azure cloud migration will enable you to bring strategic decision-making into your business through its many AI and analytics products, designed for both data science professionals and BI analysts.
 Scalable services that fit your diverse data needs include HDInsight Hadoop with Apache Spark.
 The Power Query M functions that analysts work with in Excel are now available to scale across big data via data wrangling in the Azure Data Factory.
 Another standout among these products is Azure’s Machine Learning, which employs a DevOps approach.
-Beginners can jump right into Machine Learning using the Azure Machine Learning Studio, while experienced users have the option of working with hands-on tools like Jupyter Notebooks, TensorFlow, and Python programming.
+Beginners can jump right into Machine Learning using the Azure Machine Learning Studio.
+At the same time, experienced users have the option of working with hands-on tools like Jupyter Notebooks, TensorFlow, and Python programming.

 4. You won’t get stuck in a box

 With Azure, you can meet your business’ unique technology goals without getting locked into costly infrastructure and software contracts.
 The Azure cloud platform provides a holistic set of products for your business, including hybrid and private cloud offerings running many fully-supported open-source and commercial solutions.
 There are options suited to your organization’s level of cloud maturity and needs: from custom app dev of PaaS to newly announced Azure Arc on-prem management of IaaS.
 Azure products also integrate smoothly with products from Microsoft competitors like Amazon, Google, Oracle, SAP storage and services—among many others.
 Salesforce even announced the use of Azure as their budding relationship with Microsoft grows—to the benefit of everyone’s product experience.

 5. High-level data security protects your business